abraunegg/onedrive/docs/install.md

 Only the current release version or greater is supported.
 Earlier versions are not supported and should not be installed or used.

-#### Important Note:
+> [!CAUTION]
-Distribution packages may be of an older release when compared to the latest release that is [available](https://github.com/abraunegg/onedrive/releases).
+> Distribution packages may be of an older release when compared to the latest release that is [available](https://github.com/abraunegg/onedrive/releases).
 If any package version indicator below is 'red' for your distribution, it is recommended that you build from source.
 Do not install the software from the available distribution package.
 If a package is out of date, please contact the package maintainer for resolution.

 | Distribution                    | Package Name & Package Link                                                  | &nbsp;&nbsp;PKG_Version&nbsp;&nbsp; | &nbsp;i686&nbsp; | x86_64 | ARMHF | AARCH64 | Extra Details                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                |
 |---------------------------------|------------------------------------------------------------------------------|:---------------:|:----:|:------:|:-----:|:-------:|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|